frankaemika/docs/source/franka_matlab/simulink_library.rst

     Robot State Simulink Block.

-For reading the desired set of signals steming from the current robot state, you can free-type the names of the signals in the `Parameters` pane of the block parameters.
+For reading the desired set of signals stemming from the current robot state, you can free-type the names of the signals in the `Parameters` pane of the block parameters.
 For the set of available signals and their namings --> `Robot State Attributes <https://frankaemika.github.io/libfranka/structfranka_1_1RobotState.html>`_